camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/health.md

 ### Health check

-Health check endpoint is exposed via `http://{zeebe-broker-host}:9600/health`.
+Health check endpoint is exposed via `http://{zeebe-broker-host}:9600/actuator/health`.
-This endpoint returns an empty 204 response if the broker is healthy.
+This endpoint returns a 200 response if the broker is healthy.
 If it is not healthy, it will return a 503 error.
 A broker is never healthy before it is ready.
 Unlike ready check, a broker can become unhealthy after it is healthy.
 Hence, it gives a better status of a running broker.